 We have good news and bad news:

-Seriously, if you purchased a brand new strat from Fender, you really have so many different models to choose from.
-You may or may not have just about enough to purchase a brand new Fender Strat (depending on prices in your local store).
-So, with so many choices, what is the right Strat for you?
+Seriously, if you’re thinking of purchasing a brand new Strat from Fender, you really have so many different models to choose from.
+You may or may not have enough to spend on a brand new Fender Strat (depending on prices in your local store) so, with the many choices, what is the right one for you?
 Ironically, only you can answer that question, because the guitar you choose really depends on the style of music you play, and your spending budget.

 - Rock and Roll

 If you’re into any of those styles (or anything similar), then a Strat would be a fine choice for you.
 If you are into Very Heavy Metal or similar styles, you might want to consider a totally different guitar, and ask me about that so that my answer can be focused on your particular taste.